softworkz/embyuserwiki/TV-naming.md

-The recommended folder structure for TV is Series\Season\Episode or Series\Episode.
+For a simple TV folder structure, the recommended folder layout is Series\Season\Episode or Series\Episode.
+When setting up the library make sure to select **TV** as the content type.

 ```
  \TV